 The most popular form of portable refrigeration is the portable, compressor-type fridge.

-The principle is simple enough: The fridge piping contains a gas that liquefies at low temperatures and this gas is pressurised through fan-cooled condenser coils that are located outside the food storage area.
+The operating principle is simple enough: the fridge piping contains a gas that liquefies at low temperatures and this gas is pressurised through fan-cooled condenser coils that are located outside the food storage area.

 As the gas sheds its heat through the coils it condenses into liquid, still under pressure and is forced through an expansion valve (tiny hole), into a low-pressure area created by the suction effect of the compressor.
-This action causes the liquid to vapourise and drop its temperature to around -25oC.
+This action causes the liquid to vapourise and drop its temperature.

 Compressor suction pulls this cold gas through the evaporator coils that are inside the food storage area, lowering the temperature of the contents and warming the gas, which then passes through the compressor and the cycle continues.